 AIA ForumThe AIA Rhode Island Architectural Forum is a 501(c)(3) charitable organization that was established by AIA Rhode Island (a Chapter of the American Institute of Architects) to support educational programs within the architectural community.

 The Forum’s primary vehicle for supporting educational program is the Scholarship program.
-Since 2000, the Forum awards multiple scholarships to financial aid eligible students studying architecture, landscape architecture, interior architecture or historic preservation at an accredited school in Rhode Island or be a Rhode Island resident studying one of these subjects at an accredited school outside of Rhode Island.
+Since 2000, the Forum awards multiple scholarships to financial aid eligible students studying architecture at an accredited school in Rhode Island or be a Rhode Island resident studying one of these subjects at an accredited school outside of Rhode Island.
 Funding for architectural scholarships is provided by proceeds from AIA Rhode Island’s annual golf outing.
 In addition to the AIAri Scholarship program the family of Norton E. Salk set up a scholarship fund in his name.
 Because of this, AIAri is please to offer the Norton E. Salk Scholarship for design excellence.

 Norton E. Salk Scholarship